 Karen Kurr is the owner and founder of No Time 2 Cook.
 She is passionate about food, entrepreneurship and bringing families back to the dinner table.
 When she isn’t cooking, Karen loves sharing her passion and expertise with others.
+Invite Karen to speak at your next meeting or conference.

 As a Woman in Business